adrian-tarau/heimdall/web/src/main/resources/help/home.md

 _Heimdall_ is a monitoring/testing tool for developers, used to validate or troubleshoot services.
 The tool provides fake services which are used by applications to mimic a real interaction with a remote service.

 However, all services provided by _Heimdall_ will be partially or completely faked.
-For example, the _SMTP_ server will act like a real SMTP server, but it will not forward the email to real accounts - it will accept an email, store it, make it available for introspection but it will not be forwarded to users.
+For example, the _SMTP_ server will act like a real SMTP server, but it will not forward the email to real accounts - it will accept an email, store it, make it available for introspection, but it will not be forwarded to users.

 The following services are faked and available to be used: